Documentation

 EXEC xp_cmdshell @cmd;

-5. Map columns and choose a conflict action (e.g., Skip existing to only restore missing rows, or Overwrite to replace current values)
+5. Map the columns and choose a conflict action — Skip existing to restore only missing rows, Overwrite to replace current values.

-The JSON format matches what the Import wizard expects — each object has code, name, and all attribute display names as keys.
+The JSON matches what the import wizard expects: each object has code, name, and every attribute display name as a key.
 No manual transformation is needed.

-Tip: If the entity was deleted entirely (not just purged), recreate it first with the same attributes before importing.
-You can use Model Export/Import to restore the entity structure from another environment, or create it manually.
+If the entity itself was deleted, recreate it with the same attributes before importing.
+Model Export / Import can restore the structure from another environment.

 Ready to get started?